 We live in a world of delayed gratification and postponed happiness.

-We often attach happiness to some future event; I will be happy when I get a new job, a new car, a new house or more money.
+We often fall into the trap of attaching our happiness to future events.
+We commonly say things like; I will be happy when I get a new job, a new car, a new house or more money.
 The problem is that none of this is true.
 New possessions or accomplishments make us happy for a short time, but not for long.